 The most obvious way to prepare for a challenging hike is by hiking!
 If you have access to some decent trails near where you live, then nothing really beats getting outside and putting one foot in front of the other.

 In Arizona, you can go hiking in Scottsdale or along the Arizona Trail in preparation, but there are great routes across the country that will help you get ready for the Grand Canyon.

-Even if you can’t find great hiking trails, there are plenty of other options available.
+Even if you can’t find great hiking trails, plenty of other options are available.
 Adding in as many stairs as possible to your daily routine will give a good leg-up (pun intended) for the climbs you’ll face on the trail in the Canyon.

-Heading to the gym for strength and conditioning training, as well as working on your core and your overall fitness, is a great way to train.
-Strength training is key, but don’t overlook cardio either – cycling, running, and cross training are all great ways to improve your fitness levels and give you a solid foundation to build on.
+Heading to the gym for strength and conditioning training and working on your core and overall fitness is a great way to train.
+Strength training is key, but don’t overlook cardio either – cycling, running, and cross-training are all great ways to improve your fitness levels and give you a solid foundation to build on.

 General tips to prepare for a hike

 The right gear can make all the difference, so make sure you are stocked up.
 A good, lightweight backpack, lightweight wicking clothes, some light waterproof layers, and comfortable hiking shoes are the basic necessities, and it is vital that you train with the gear you intend to use before you set off!

 Don’t forget that food and drink are the most important parts of a successful hike, before, during, and afterwards.
 Make sure you know what you need when you need it, and again, don’t debut anything new for the main event – your body will be dealing with plenty of challenges without discovering how new energy bars or isotonic drinks affect your stomach!